kalvinparker/HomePROXY/Caddy.md

+### **Revised Guide: Caddy as the All-in-One Solution (v2.0)**

+Here is the rewritten, battle-tested guide that incorporates all our lessons learned.

 ### **Caddy as the All-in-One Solution**

-In this new model, Caddy will handle the roles that previously required **three separate components**:
+In this new model, Caddy will handle the roles that previously required multiple separate components:
-1.  **Dynamic DNS Client:** Caddy will now handle updating your DDNS provider.
+1.  **Dynamic DNS Client:** Caddy will automatically keep your DDNS provider updated with your public IP address.
-2.  **Cert Renewal** Caddy has built-in, fully automatic HTTPS.
-It will request and renew Let's Encrypt certificates for all your sites without any configuration from you.
+2.  **Automatic HTTPS (Certificate Renewal):** Caddy has built-in, fully automatic HTTPS.
+It will request and renew trusted Let's Encrypt certificates for all your sites.
+No manual ACME configuration is needed.
-3.  **Proxy Manager:** Caddy will be your reverse proxy.
+3.  **Reverse Proxy:** Caddy will securely route traffic to all your internal services.

-**The traffic flow will be:**
+**The Traffic Flow:**
 `Internet -> ROUTER (Port Forward 80/443) -> Caddy Server (in DMZ) -> Internal Services (Vault, etc.)`

 ---

 ### **Installing and Configuring Caddy**

-This plan assumes your Caddy server is the same machine in the DMZ at `192.168.83.2`.
+This plan assumes your Caddy server is on a dedicated machine in the DMZ at `192.168.83.2`.

-**Step 1: Disable Old Services in OPNsense**
+**Step 1: Disable Conflicting Services in OPNsense**

-To prevent conflicts, turn off any old DDNS client.
+To prevent conflicts, ensure no other service is trying to manage your DDNS.
 1. In OPNsense, go to **Services > Dynamic DNS > Settings**.
-2.  **Disable** or delete the client you had configured for DuckDNS.
-We no longer need it.
+2.  **Disable** or **delete** any DDNS clients you had configured (e.g., for DuckDNS or No-IP).

-**Step 2: Install Docker and Docker Compose (if not already done)**
+**Step 2: Install Docker**

 If this is a fresh server, you'll need Docker.
 1. Connect to your proxy server (`192.168.83.2`) via SSH.